markhull/A1icia/AlixiaSwingConsole/README.md

-# A1icia Swing Console
+# Alixia Swing Console

-This is the Swing Console Module for the [A1icia Project](https://github.com/markhull/A1icia).
+This is the Swing Console Module for the [Alixia Project](https://github.com/markhull/Alixia).

-A1icia Swing Console implements a CLI using Java Swing, which allows us to perform some fancier footwork than the plain old Java consoles allow in Alicia CLI.
+Alixia Swing Console implements a CLI using Java Swing, which allows us to perform some fancier footwork than the plain old Java consoles allow in Alixia CLI.
 It is hoped that this will be foundation for a "smart console", that anticipates and assists user interaction.

-## Build Class Path
-* A1iciaAPI.jar
-* A1iciaMedia.jar
-* commons-pool2-2.0.jar
-* jedis-2.9.0.jar
+Alixia Swing Console is now Java 10.
+See `module-info.java` for module path requirements.